 His love for architecture is well-known.
 Being a devout Hindu and a savior of Hinduism he invited distinguished Brahmins from all over the country and allotted them land for settling down in Jaipur.
 He extended many privileges to this community and all this is well-documented.
 Historians claim that he was one of its kind, given his intellect & achievements.

-Statue Circle, built-in 1940s is dedicated to this great ruler.
-Here are a few more pictures.
+Statue Circle, built-in 1940s is dedicated to this great ruler, Maharaja Sawai Jai Singh II .
+Here are a few pictures of his statue.